E-commerce industry outlook: growth, channels, and pressure points

 Emerging markets

 High headline growth rates are increasingly concentrated in select regions (for example parts of Southeast Asia and Latin America in many forecast tables).
-That matters for cross-border sellers choosing payment methods, returns policies, and localized fulfillment — opportunities for platforms that can route demand without pretending logistics are solved globally overnight.
+That matters for cross-border sellers choosing payment methods, returns policies, and localised fulfilment — opportunities for platforms that can route demand without pretending logistics are solved globally overnight.

 Margins and loyalty

 The tailwinds are real: more digital spend, more creator-led discovery, more demand for transparent incentives.
-The headwinds are equally real: compliance, fraud, and the need to integrate with existing retailer systems.
-WEM’s approach — multi-source discovery with tracked partner checkout, optional WEM native listings with escrow-aligned economics, and on-chain rewards — sits in that pragmatic middle: meet shoppers where they already buy, then layer verifiable incentives where program rules allow.
+The headwinds are equally real: compliance, fraud, and the need to integrate cleanly with existing retailer systems.
+WEM’s approach — multi-source discovery with tracked partner checkout and clear disclosures — sits in the pragmatic middle: meet shoppers where they already buy, then provide context (price comparison, seller signals, attribution) where it genuinely helps the decision.

 Third-party market forecasts are inherently uncertain.
-Figures above paraphrase commonly cited industry sources (e.g. EMARKETER via Shopify’s global e-commerce sales article) for educational context only — not financial projections for any token, merchant, or company.
+Figures above paraphrase commonly cited industry sources (e.g. EMARKETER via Shopify’s global e-commerce sales article) for educational context only — not financial projections for any merchant or company.